spiritu-santi/Twitter_Stuff/README.md

-# Twitter_Stuff
+# Twitter Procrastination
-Random chunks of code
+R code to generate (mostly random) figures that I picture in my head.